coderefinery/coderefinery.org/workshop-requirements.md

 - The projector screen needs to be large, and the resolution of the projector needs to be good
 - Stable wireless connectivity for 20-30 people
 - Sufficiently many electricity outlets so that all participants can charge their laptops

+### Other requirements
+When we organize a workshop or event at a new site, we may need help with some local arrangements,
+including:
+- Booking a lecture room
+- Ordering coffee and refreshments
+- Advertise the workshop through local dissemination channels